momandine/momandine.github.io/_posts/2017-11-26-Make-it-Work.md

 You know what's great about PyCharm?
 It has a bunch of built in static analyzers, things that parse the code and look for known pitfalls, on top of standard syntax highlighting.
 PyCharm now supports type hints, which I cannot bang the drum of enough.

 You might be thinking “my compiled language doesn’t have these problems”, but languages do not (and maybe should not) implement every feature you want by default.
-I was delighted to learn recently that there is a syntax and checker for null exceptions in Java, and seems to be similar to “strict optional” for Python.
+I was delighted to learn recently that there is a comment syntax and checker for null exceptions in Java, and seems to be similar to “strict optional” for Python.

 #### Unittests

-My first time writing code that other people truly relied on, was at my first software engineering job at Juniper Networks.
+My first software engineering job at Juniper Networks was the first time I wrote code other people had to reuse and rely on.
 I worked on a team of about twelve people.
-I was encouraged to write unittests, and people would block code reviews if I didn't.
+I was encouraged to write unittests, and reviewers would block code reviews if I didn't.

 The thing is, writing unit tests is hard!
 There is a cost to any kind of testing, and an up-front cost of ramping up on a new set of tools.
 The big barrier to entry for me was learning how to effectively mock out components.
 Mocking means replacing real, production-accurate bits of code with fake functions or objects that can parrot whatever you tell them.
 My tech lead had written his own mocking library for Python, called [vmock](https://github.com/vburenin/vmock) and evangelized it to the entire team.
 Some other parts of code used the standard python mock library.
 They had different philosophies, different APIs, and different documentation.